Nursing Assistant Program Certificate

 Features of the Program

-The State of Illinois mandates that CNA students must be capable of the following:
+The State of Illinois mandates that CNA students meet the following requirements:

-- A criminal background check, fingerprints must be done before the start of the class.
-A misdemeanor or felony conviction may prevent an individual from working in a health care setting.
+- A misdemeanor or felony conviction may prevent an individual from working in a health care setting.

 - Perform basic math skills (add, subtract, multiply and divide.)